 Now to the performances!
 It is amazing to see a star as big as Aamir Khan internalize Mahavir Singh Bhogat’s soul and pitch in a performance that moves the hell out of you.
 Khan sinks his teeth to this unlikely part and delivers his finest performance in years.
 We see Phogat age Khan sheds all insecurities and body complexes to look every bit of an old, emotional man with a vision.

 Sakshi Tanwar is proficient as the supportive mother.
 How we wish her character had a little more meat.
-Fatima Sana Shaikh as Geeta Phogat does a swell job as does her younger counterpart Zaira Wasim.
+Fatima Sana Shaikh as Geeta Phogat does an okay job while her younger counterpart Zaira Wasim is easily a better performer.
 Sanya Malhotra lends fantastic support and often it is her reactions that derive great beauty out of otherwise semi-cryptic situations.
 Suhani Bhatnagar as the younger Babita is disarmingly cute and a stickler with hilarious expressions.
 As the narrator Omkar, Aparshakti Khurrana is one terrific actor.
 Natural and witty to the core, we wish to see more of this super-talented performer.
 The young actor who plays his childhood does a stellar job too.
-Last but not the least, the ever-efficient Girish Kulkarni as the bitter coach does what he is supposed to, but the lack of layers in this strangely villainous character makes it tasteless rather.
+Last but not the least, the ever-efficient Girish Kulkarni as the bitter coach does what he is supposed to, but the lack of layers in this strangely villainous character makes it tasteless rather køb viagra.
 Some of its peripheral characters call for a strong déjà vu to similar films.
 The narrator-cum-sidekick nephew calls for an immediate reminiscence to Sultan’s Man Friday, Govind.
 If Sultan had a Kukreja Pressure Cooker basking in his glory, the local chicken seller takes all advantage of Geeta-Babita’s wins.
 The coach and his weird ways have been seen and done with in umpteen films.
 One wonders why they didn’t add a corruption angle to it, given the focus was on 2010’s Delhi Commonwealth Games.

 To sign off, what impresses us the most in Dangal is its confident selfishness.
 This is a sports film which doesn’t have it as a mere catalyst.
 The characters do not use the medium as one to fulfill personal desires (Sultan), save a community (Lagaan) or mixes way too many messages (Mary Kom).
 Right from the opening credits, we see wrestling in its grittiest form and Phogat’s hunger to earn a medal for the nation.
 Dangal also puts spotlight on India and its intensely patriarchal social setup.
 Forever awaiting a son, Phogat is nearly a joke in his village.
 In a tiny scene in the first half, you see a random man approach Phogat with sweets as he’s celebrating the birth of a son.
 The wry smile on his face and Phogat’s regretful reaction proves why the nation needs a reality check on the way it looks at women.